Being Honest is Not As Profitable

 So over the past 18 months or so, I’ve been running a membership site at BringTheFresh.com – its a community for people interested in making a living via internet marketing.
 This basically means you create your own products (software, info-products, etc) and sell them online, or you create websites that sell other people’s products, as an affiliate.

-I run it with Mike Long, and we try our best to be unlike any other internet marketing site out there.
+We try our best to be unlike any other internet marketing site out there.

 What I mean is:

 This is VERY difficult to do as a marketer.
 Lies and hype are what this industry is built on.
 Preying on people’s hopes.
 Trying to influence them with psychology, to buy something they don’t need.
 To make them feel like they DO need it, and to convince them that if it doesn’t work, its THEIR fault.